Boyfriend of slain Gabby Petito charged with bank card fraud

 An attorney who has represented the Petito family also did not immediately respond for comment.

-Petito, 22, was reported missing Sept.
+Petito was reported missing Sept.
 11 by her parents after she did not respond to calls and texts for several days while the couple visited parks in the West.
 Her body was discovered Sunday in the vicinity of a remote, undeveloped campground along the border of Grand Teton National Park in northwestern Wyoming.

 Teton County Coroner Brent Blue classified Petito’s death as a homicide — meaning her death was caused by another person — but did not disclose how she was killed pending further autopsy results.

-Laundrie, 23, is not charged with any crime but is considered a person of interest in the case.
+Officials urged anyone with knowledge of Laundrie’s role in Petito’s death or his whereabouts to contact the FBI.
 With online sleuths and theories multiplying by the day, the FBI and police have been deluged with tips about possible Laundrie sightings.

+“No piece of information is too small or inconsequential to support our efforts in this investigation,” Schneider said in a statement.

-Petito and Laundrie grew up together on Long Island, New York, but moved in recent years to North Port, Florida, where his parents live.
+Petito and Laundrie grew up together on Long Island, New York, but they moved in recent years to North Port where his parents live.
 Their home, about 35 miles (55 kilometers) south of Sarasota, was searched by investigators earlier this week, and a Ford Mustang driven by Laundrie’s mother was towed from the driveway.
 Authorities believe Laundrie drove that car to the Carlton Reserve before disappearing.

 The couple documented online their trip in a white Ford Transit van converted into a camper, but they got into a physical altercation Aug.
 12 in Moab, Utah, that led to a police stop for a possible domestic violence case.
 Ultimately, police there decided to separate the quarreling couple for the night.
-But no charges were filed and no serious injuries were reported.
+But no charges were filed, and no serious injuries were reported.

+The city of Moab said it will conduct a formal investigation into the handling of the dispute.
+City officials said they were not aware of any breach of department policies, but intend to make a “thorough, informed evaluation” based on the results of the investigation.

+On Thursday, Interior Secretary Deb Haaland told reporters in Washington, D.C., that the extensive news media coverage of the case should be a reminder of missing or murdered Native American girls and women.

 ——